Integralist/lataa/README.md

         show application version
 ```

+## Snippets

-None of the following snippets will work without one of the listed flags (although, any snippet that doesn't specify a `-service` or `-token` flag, does presume the equivalent environment variable has been set in its place):
+None of the following snippets will work without one of these listed flags:

 * `-clone-version`
 * `-upload-version`
 * `-use-latest-version`

+Although, any snippet that doesn't specify a `-service` or `-token` flag, does presume the equivalent environment variable has been set in its place.

-> See "[Logic Flow](#logic-flow)" below for details
+> See also the "[Logic Flow](#logic-flow)" section below for more details

 Specify credentials via cli flags: